TemiloluwaOgundeji/Zero-Trust-AWS-Security-Framework/README.md

 * Enforced at the organization level

-5. Audit Logging & Monitoring
+5. Audit Logging & Monitoring:

 * CloudTrail enabled across all accounts
 * Logs centralized in an S3 bucket (Security Account)
 * Ensures traceability and compliance

-6. MFA Enforcement
+6. MFA Enforcement:

 * Multi-Factor Authentication required for all users
 * Reduces risk of unauthorized access

-7. Temporary Credentials Only
+7. Temporary Credentials Only:

 * No long-term access keys allowed
 * Use of STS (Security Token Service) for session-based access

-8. Cost Allocation Tags
+8. Cost Allocation Tags:

 * Tags applied to resources for:
   - Cost tracking